 Program Name: Office of Environmental Programs

-Project title: Assessing the Feasibility of using Satellite Data for Offshore Air Quality Applications
+Project title: Assessing the Feasibility of Using Satellite Data for Offshore Air Quality Applications

-Project description: DOI’s Bureau of Ocean Energy Management (BOEM) is required to analyze the air quality impacts from Outer Continental Shelf (OCS) oil and gas activities as mandated by the Outer Continental Shelf Lands Act (OCSLA) and the National Environmental Policy Act (NEPA).
-This interagency agreement involves working with the National Aeronautics and Space Administration’s (NASA) Atmospheric Chemistry and Dynamics Laboratory at Goddard Space Flight Center to assess the probability of use of satellite data for offshore air quality assessments.
+Project description: BOEM is required to analyze the air quality impacts from Outer Continental Shelf (OCS) oil and gas activities as mandated by the Outer Continental Shelf Lands Act (OCSLA) and the National Environmental Policy Act (NEPA).
+This interagency agreement involves working with NASA’s Atmospheric Chemistry and Dynamics Laboratory at Goddard Space Flight Center to assess the use of satellite data for offshore air quality assessments.

-The purposes of this inter-agency agreement were to conduct a scoping study to assess the applicability of existing satellite datasets for offshore environments and validate the satellite data with offshore monitoring in a field campaign.
+The purposes of this interagency agreement were to conduct a scoping study to assess the applicability of existing satellite datasets for offshore environments and validate the satellite data with offshore monitoring in a field campaign.
 Specifically, this scoping study determined the feasibility of using satellite data in offshore environments in the Gulf of Mexico Region for estimating and monitoring trends of the ground level concentrations of criteria National Ambient Air Quality Standards (NAAQS), precursors, and visibility pollutants.

 The final results indicated two air quality "regimes" exist in the Gulf of Mexico Region: (1) clean marine, when the wind direction is from the south, or ocean based and (2) polluted continental air, when the wind direction is from the north, or land based.
 In addition, using the TROPOspheric Monitoring Instrument (TROPOMI) NO2 data, Visible Infrared Imaging Radiometer Suite (VIIRS), and a HYSPLIT back trajectory model, a flaring event was seen from two oil and gas (O&G) platforms.
-This data, along with other ground and ship-based Pandora NO2 observations on the cruise, indicates that TROPOMI is useful to BOEM for measuring the Gulf of Mexico and coastal pollution.
-TROPOMI Total Column NO2 satellite data correlated well with both the coastal and shipboard Pandora spectrometers that provided independent ground-truth.
-Under clean air conditions, satellite-Pandora agreement was 5%; for more polluted conditions, agreement was 15-20%.
+These data, along with other ground and ship-based Pandora NO2 observations on the cruise, indicate that TROPOMI is useful to BOEM for measuring the Gulf of Mexico and coastal pollution.
+TROPOMI Total Column NO2 satellite data correlated well with both the coastal and shipboard Pandora spectrometers that provided independent ground truth.
+Under clean air conditions, satellite-Pandora agreement was 5%; for more polluted conditions, agreement was 15–20%.
 These results indicate that satellite data can be used for offshore applications.
-Final reports and collection of monitoring data are posted at the URLs listed below.
+Final reports and collection of monitoring data are posted at https://marinecadastre.gov/espis/#/search/study/100183.

 Sensor Type: Satellite;